Danielandro/junior-jobs-app/README.md

 Clone the project

-`npm  i` to install the dependencies
+`npm  install` to install the dependencies

 ## Usage